ScottishPower has raised prices by 5.3% for its customers in 2014

-The price rise was announced 24 October 2013, giving the average dual-fuel customer a little over a month before their bill goes up by £112.
-This means the average annual bill for ScottishPower now tops out at £1,480 a year.
+The original price rise was announced 24 October 2013, giving the average dual-fuel customer a little over a month before their bill went up by £112.

 What uSwitch say about the price rise

 Ann Robinson, director of consumer policy at uSwitch, noted that this price rise puts households even closer to the "tipping point" on their energy bills:

 "The danger is that these hikes are sweeping households towards a cliff edge – when bills hit £1,500 a year this will be the tipping point where many will have no choice but to go without heating.
 This will have a serious impact on health and well-being."

 "I would urge consumers to sit up and take action.
 If these price hikes are going to be a deal-breaker for you then I would urge you to look at ... competitive fixed price tariffs"